S-4344-119

 What it does

-This bill would extend Section 702 of the Foreign Intelligence Surveillance Act (FISA) for three years.
-Section 702 authorizes the U.S. government to collect communications of non-U.S. persons located outside the United States without an individual warrant, for foreign intelligence purposes.
-The extension would preserve the existing legal framework, including the authority of agencies such as the NSA, FBI, and CIA to conduct this surveillance.
+This bill would extend Section 702 of the Foreign Intelligence Surveillance Act (FISA) — which is currently set to expire two years after the enactment of the Reforming Intelligence and Securing America Act — through April 20, 2029.
+Section 702 authorizes the U.S. government to collect communications of non-U.S. persons located outside the United States without an individual warrant, including communications that may incidentally involve Americans.
+The bill makes no substantive changes to the authority itself; it only moves the expiration date forward by three years.

 Who benefits